Jan. 6 committee lays out legal arguments against Bannon’s subpoena defiance in private letter to his attorney

 “The overarching point is that the president’s immunity from congressional subpoena extends only to his closest Oval Office advisers, and Bannon clearly did not qualify at the time of his communications with President Trump about the election,” Cooper said.

 However, a Minnesota lawyer observing the case, Marshall Tanick, said Monday that executive privilege is intended “to encourage unfettered communications by the president with others during his time in office.
-To be effective, it must extent to those senior advisers and confidants with whom he communicates and remain in effect after the term of office ends.”
+To be effective, it must extend to those senior advisers and confidants with whom he communicates and remain in effect after the term of office ends.”

 Bannon’s status as a private citizen and his flat refusal to cooperate made him an obvious target for the committee hoping to set an example for other witnesses, according to legal experts.